OpenDSA/OpenDSA/RST/source/Mergesort.rst

 (again requiring :math:`\Theta(n)` total steps), :math:`n/4` arrays of size 4, and so on.
-At each of the :math:`\log n` levels of recursion, :math:`\Theta(n)` work is done, for a total cost of :math:\Theta(n \log n)`.
+At each of the :math:`\log n` levels of recursion, :math:`\Theta(n)` work is done, for a total cost of :math:`\Theta(n \log n)`.
 This cost is unaffected by the relative order of the values being sorted, thus this analysis holds for the best, average, and worst cases.

 Now here are summary questions.

-.. avembed:: Exercises/Development/MergeSortSumm.html
+.. avembed:: Exercises/Sorting/MergeSortSumm.html
    :showbutton: hide
-   :title: Mergesort Review
+   :title: Mergesort Review Questions